Skip to Content

 Zona Rio, Tijuana.
 Hospital Angeles is located near here

-How to Travel to Tijuana for Medical Care
+How to Travel to Tijuana for Medical Tourism

 As I mentioned earlier, it can turn out to be cheaper to travel all the way to Tijuana even for something as simple as a check-up and teeth cleaning at the dentist.
-Luckily, Tijuana is pretty easy to access from anywhere in the US and Canada as it is located near three major international airports including:
+Luckily, Tijuana is pretty easy to access from anywhere in the U.S. and Canada as it is located near three major international airports.
+You can fly into:

 1. Tijuana Airport (TIJ)-This is the most convenient option.
-From there, you can simply take a taxi or Uber to the medical office of your choosing.
+From there, you can simply take a taxi or Uber to the medical or dental office or hospital of your choosing.

-2. San Diego airport (SAN)- This is probably the cheapest way to access Tijuana.
-This is a busy airport with connections all over the country.
-To get to Tijuana from San Diego airport, you take bus 992 to Broadway and Park Boulevard then transfer to the blue line trolley to San Ysidro.
+2. San Diego International Airport (SAN)- This is probably the cheapest way to access Tijuana.
+This is a busy airport with connections all over North America.
+To get to Tijuana from San Diego International Airport, you take bus 992 to Broadway and Park Boulevard then transfer to the blue line trolley to San Ysidro.
 Next, you will walk across the border and arrive in Tijuana.
 From there you can take a taxi to your destination.
 This trip takes about an hour.

-3. Los Angeles Airport (LAX)- This is much less convenient but may be cheaper depending on your origin.
+3. Los Angeles Intatnational Airport (LAX)- This is much less convenient but may be cheaper depending on where you’re starting your trip.
 You will have to take a bus or rent a car to drive from Los Angeles to Tijuana.
 This also adds to the cost.

 If you’d prefer not to fly, you can easily reach Tijuana by bus.
 For more info, check out my step-by-step guide: How to Travel to Tijuana by Greyhound Bus.